Data protection declaration

 This data is forwarded for payment processing pursuant to Art.
 6 (1) sentence 1 lit. b) DSGVO and to fulfil our legal obligation to carry out strong customer authentication pursuant to Art.
 6 (1) sentence 1 lit. c) DSGVO in conjunction with Directive EU 2015/2366 (PSD 2) and the Payment Services Supervision Act (Zahlungsdiensteaufsichtsgesetz - ZAG) for anti-money laundering and criminal prosecution.

 The technical processing of credit card payments is carried out by the payment service provider Unzer E-Com GmbH, Vangerowstraße 18, 69115 Heidelberg, Germany.
 This company has been commissioned for the technical control of payment transactions including the implementation of the 3D Secure 2.0 procedure in accordance with Art.
 28 DSGVO.
 Further recipients of the data are the banks involved (on the one hand, the card-issuing bank - the issuer - and on the other hand, the credit card-accepting bank of the merchant - the acquirer.

 You can find the data protection regulations of Unzer E-Com GmbH under https://www.unzer.com/de/datenschutz/

 Newsletter content and registration data

-We will only send you a newsletter when you order it from us and provide your consent pursuant to Section 6 Par. p.
-1 lit. a GDPR.
-The contents of the newsletter are described in detail when registering for the newsletter.
-All you need to register for the newsletter is your e-mail address.
-When you provide further voluntary information, such as your name and/or gender, this will be used exclusively for the personalisation of the newsletter addressed to you.
+The contents of the newsletter are specifically described when you register for the newsletter.
+To register for the newsletter, it is sufficient to provide your e-mail address.
+If you provide further voluntary information, such as your name and/or gender, this will only be used to personalise the newsletter addressed to you.